 I hope I have made clear where I stand on these issues so you can be comfortable making the choice whether or not you want to work with me.
 In any case, I sincerely hope that you get the help you need to build a strong and happy marriage.

 Please reach out today to set up an introductory meeting with Jim.

-Jim Ramsey has over 40 years of Marriage Counseling experience, with a focus on Christian Marriage Counseling.
+Jim Ramsey has over 50 years of professional Marriage Counseling experience, along with a rich Christian ministry background.

 Pres.
 Youth for Christ club Grossmont high school San Diego 3 years

 Pres., Inter-Varsity Christian Fellowship San Diego State University 3 years

 Youth for Christ Club Director, San Diego, California 1 year